Abhighyaa/Abhighyaa/README.md

    3. Received various appreciation certificates for good academic records.

 # Extra-curricular Activities
+   1. Secured First position in debate competition held on March 08, 2017.
-   1. Received the title of \textbf{Ms. Debut} in 2016 in the techno-cultural fest of MLVTEC, Bhilwara.
+   2. Received the title of \textbf{Ms. Debut} in 2016 in the techno-cultural fest of MLVTEC, Bhilwara.
-   2. Participated in National Quiz Event organized by Bharat Vikas Parishad in 2009.
+   3. Participated in National Quiz Event organized by Bharat Vikas Parishad in 2009.
-   3. Secured second prize for Essay Writing and Painting Competition by People for Animals, Rajasthan
+   4. Secured second prize for Essay Writing and Painting Competition by People for Animals, Rajasthan
-   4. Secured 84.5 % in Guitar examination.
+   5. Secured 84.5 % in Guitar examination.
-   5. Secured first and second position in State level quiz organized by B.V.P in the year 2009 and 2010 respectively.
+   6. Secured first and second position in State level quiz organized by B.V.P in the year 2009 and 2010 respectively.
-   6. Secured second position in Poster making competition by Dainik Bhaskar in 2010.
+   7. Secured second position in Poster making competition by Dainik Bhaskar in 2010.

 # Sports Achievements
    1. Secured first position in Chess in Sangarsh in 2016.